asw221/dualres/README.md

 #### To-do
  - Enhance comments and help pages
- - RBF parameter estimation: add option for fixed covariance parameters & toggle constraint
  - Convenient interface to check proportion of positive eigen values for given kernel function/image space
  - Add utility to convert image data types (double -> float) or vice versa
+ - Would eventually like to write wrapping classes for `nifti_image` pointers and covariance parameters
+ - Add options & utilities for masking images
+ - [_Done_] RBF parameter estimation: add option for fixed covariance parameters & toggle constraint